Hirsch is bullish on the aquaculture sector. He particularly likes a significant domestic salmon producer.

 Later, Hirsch exchanged them for shares of Gazprom, which owned about 25% of the world’s natural gas reserves at the time.
 Today, the company has the largest natural gas reserves in the world.
 According to Gazprom’s website, the company’s share of the global and Russian gas reserves amounts to 17% and 72% respectively.

-Hirsch says investors know how much Gazprom is worth today, but many were unaware of the company’s real value in the 1990s.
-The Russian economy was just starting to gain momentum and there were no brokerage firms in the country to produce research reports or allow investors to trade shares.
+Hirsch says investors know how much Gazprom is worth today, but many were unaware of the company’s real value at the beginning of 1990s.
+The Russian economy was just starting to gain momentum and there were very few brokerage firms in the country to produce research reports or allow investors to trade shares.
 Instead, the people exchanged the vouchers for shares at auctions.

 Hirsch had travelled around the country and visited several oil and gas companies in northern Siberia.
 That was how he had a set of numbers on the amount of gas reserves Gazprom possessed.
 He computed them and came away with a strong conviction that the company was very much undervalued.

-“Later, I went to the Vladimir region, situated in the northeast of Moscow, to attend the auction of Gazprom shares.
-There were not many people in the region and I ended up receiving 5% of the total shares allocated to the people of the region,” says Hirsch.
+“Later, we went to the Vladimir region, situated in the northeast of Moscow, to attend the auction of Gazprom shares.
+There were not many people in the region and we ended up receiving 5% of the total shares allocated to the people of the region,” says Hirsch.

 That stake made him a fortune 17 years later.
 Gazprom shares were valued at US$1 each in 1996.
-But by 2011, they were worth US$10 apiece.
+But by 2011, they were worth close to US$15 apiece.
 Hirsch had seized a once-in-a-lifetime opportunity by converting the vouchers into shares in 1994.
-The equity only cost him one US cent per share.
+The equity only cost him slightly more than one US cent per share.

-“By 1996, I had made a return of 10,000%.
-And from 1996 to 2011 [when I sold off all my holdings], the return was 40,000%.
+“By 1996, I had made a return of 1,000%.
+And from 1994 to 2011 [when I sold off all my holdings], the total return was 40,000%.
 That was also when the Russian oligarchs, as termed by the Western media, made their fortunes [by exchanging the vouchers for shares],” says Hirsch.

 Ironically, while the voucher privatisation programme was implemented with the intention of avoiding a concentration of wealth, its goal failed miserably.
 In the end, the wealthy and influential had snapped up these free vouchers and ended up controlling Russia’s new economy.

-For Hirsch, the extraordinary returns he received prompted him to establish an asset management firm in 1995.
+For Hirsch, the extraordinary returns he received prompted him to establish with a friend an asset management firm in 1995.
 Equinox Russian Opportunities Fund was launched a year later.

 Betting on the Chubais reforms